Noticing that your dog has diarrhea for an extended period can be concerning, even if she seems perfectly healthy otherwise.

 One of the most common reasons for prolonged diarrhea in otherwise normal dogs is a sudden change in diet or consumption of inappropriate foods.

 Switching foods too quickly or eating table scraps, garbage, or foreign objects can irritate the gastrointestinal tract.
-While the dog may continue to act normal and eat well, her digestive system may take several days to adjust, resulting in loose stools.
+While a dog may continue to act normally and eat well, her digestive system may take several days to adjust, resulting in loose stools.

 Monitoring her diet, avoiding abrupt changes, and providing a bland diet temporarily can help her digestive system stabilize.